tinyobjloader/tinyobjloader/README.md

 ### CI + PyPI upload

-cibuildwheels + twine upload for each git tagging event is handled in Azure Pipeline.
+cibuildwheels + twine upload for each git tagging event is handled in Github Actions and Cirrus CI.

 #### How to bump version(For developer)

 * Bump version in CMakeLists.txt
-* Update version in `setup.py`
-* Commit and push `master`.
+* Commit and push `release`.
 Confirm C.I. build is OK.
 * Create tag starting with `v`(e.g. `v2.1.0`)
 * `git push --tags`
+  * version settings is automatically handled in python binding through setuptools_scm.
-  * cibuildwheels + pypi upload(through twine) will be automatically triggered in Azure Pipeline.
+  * cibuildwheels + pypi upload(through twine) will be automatically triggered in Github Actions + Cirrus CI.

 ## Tests